Dale End Cheddar

 Strong and tangy Cheddar.

-Traditional clothbound Cheddar made in Yorkshire by Botton Community that employs adults with learning disabilities.
-Alastair Pearson (of Botton Creamery) selects specific batches for The Courtyard Dairy that are then further aged – up to 18-months.
+Traditional clothbound Cheddar made in Yorkshire by Camphill Village Trust who support people with learning and other disabilities.
+Alastair Pearson (of Botton Creamery) selects specific batches for The Courtyard Dairy that are then further aged, up to 18-months.

 At this age Dale End Cheddar is mature with a distinctive, tangy bite and rich, long-lasting flavour.